 When you combine the historic nature of the building, the comfortable rooms, the amazing view, and the fantastic location, the Loews Philadelphia Hotel is a fantastic choice for anyone looking to explore the amazing sites of Philadelphia.
 Don’t believe me?
 Check out reviews of the hotel on TripAdvisor.

-If you found this review helpful and would like to book a stay, consider booking through this link (where we will receive a small percentage of the sale at no cost to you), or you can book directly through the hotel’s website.
+If you found this review helpful and would like to book a stay, consider checking prices and booking through this link (where we will receive a small percentage of the sale at no cost to you).

 Note: My stay at the Loews Philadelphia Hotel was hosted by the hotel.
 However, the opinions expressed are my own.